yifanr/polygonization/README.md

 ![Figure 1](data/boats.jpg)

-Step one: We use the color, intensity, position in image, and GLCM contrast, asm, and correlation as 9 values for each pixel.
+Step one: We use the color, intensity, position in image, and GLCM contrast, asm, and correlation as 9 values for each pixel (UPDATE: formerly did not use GLCM values).
 We then use K-Means to cluster these pixels in the corresponding 9-dimensional space.
 After clustering this way, we color each pixel with their cluster's centroid's color to arrive at an image like this:

 ![Figure 2](results/boats_kmeans.jpg)